sf-wdi-24/modules/week-07-rails-continued/day-01/drill/readme.md

 1. Create a binary search tree from the following array: [0,1,2,3,4,5,6].

-1. Describe an algorithm to check if a particular number value is inside a binary search tree.  *Hint: start by checking if it's the value of the root.*
+2. Describe an algorithm to check if a particular number value is inside a binary search tree.  *Hint: start by checking if it's the value of the root.*

-1. In a binary search tree, how can you find the minimum element?
+3. In a binary search tree, how can you find the minimum element?
 The maximum?

-### Challenges - Tries

-1. Create a trie for the following word list: ["hey", "hello", "howdy", "g'day"].

-1. Add the phrase "hello, govnuh" to your trie from above.

-1. In a normal tree, the number of nodes determines the tree's minimum possible height.
-What determines the minimum possible height of a trie?

-### Stretch Challenges

-1. A "min heap" is another abstract data structure often thought of as a type of binary tree.
-It has an additional restriction called the "min heap property:" every node's value is less than the values of its children.
-What is special about the root of a min heap?

-1. How could you print out all the numbers in a binary search tree in order from least to greatest?  *Hint*: This problem is probably easiest using recursion.
+4. Assume for the following challenges that you have a binary search tree data structure.
+The structure will be recursive, meaning each node is actually represented as a full subtree, an instance of `BinarySearchTree`.

+The constructor for a `BinarySearchTree` instance requires that you specify the key for the current node, and it sets the left and right subtrees/nodes to  `None` (or `nil` or `null` depending on what programming language you're using; the "pseudocode" solutions use `None`).

+The data structure allows you to do the following:

+* given a tree called `my_bst`, access the "root node" with `my_bst`
+* given any node, find the left child node/subtree of that node with `.left`
+* given any node, find the right child node/subtree of that node with `.right`
+* given any node, find its key with `.key`

+**Get as far in this challenge (number 4) as you can in 15 minutes.**

 ### Actual Interview Questions